Reach out - I'd like to hear your thoughts.

 People listen to Leaders.
 The primary tool of leadership is communications.
-Communicating what is in your mind as leader to the other members of your Team.
-Being close isn't ideal.
+Communicating what is in your mind as leader, to the other members of your Team is vitally important.
+Being "close" doesn't cut it.
 You want to hit the target precisely as often as possible.

 In this day and age of mega-information, most “leaders” lack the discipline required for a prime trait of leadership – “Precision in Language.”